 (3) At the time of request for approval of any new foster home function of a PCSA, all policies, plans, and procedures related to that function shall be submitted.

-(4) When an agency revises a policy, plan or procedure, the revision shall be submitted within thirty calendar days of the change.
+(4) When an agency revises a policy, plan or procedure, the revision shall be submitted within ninety calendar days of the change.

 (C) An agency shall ensure that agency staff and contractors performing work related to the functions listed in rule 5101:2-5-03 of the Administrative Code shall implement all current written policies of the agency related to those functions and that all activities and programs related to those functions occur in accordance with such policies.